 After all, they did their best to raise and educate us all 7 kids and we did have a wonderful childhood.
 We did not have fancy toys and gadgets but we had each other, great outdoors, rivers and lots of neighborhood friends.

 But no matter the cultural background or the difference in time, these parenting basics in raising teenagers should be applicable to everyone!

 Acceptance, Love and Support

-They suddenly become little adults that are now capable of expressing their own selves.
+They become little adults that are now capable of expressing their own selves.
 This is where I had a hard time transitioning as the parent who makes most of the decisions for them, to helping them arrive at the right decisions.

 How do we show our acceptance, love and support?

 Show daily interest in their lives and ask them about their school challenges and their friendships as well.
-Knowing their friends and being accommodating to them will make your teens feel that their outside of the home relationships matter to you too.
+Knowing their friends and accommodating to them will make your teens feel that their outside of the home relationships matter to you too.

-Support their interests like sports and music and other extracurricular activities as much as you can, to the financial limits you can afford because these activities can help them build self esteem, they learn to manage time, prioritize and set goals that will surely help them become efficient and better functioning adults.
+Support their interests like sports and music and other extracurricular activities as much as you can, to the financial limits you can afford because these activities can help them build self esteem, they learn to manage time, prioritize and set goals that will help them become efficient and better functioning adults.

 As parents, our task is to help them develop their own identity, emotional stability and self confidence before they go out into the adult world.